mth/yeti/doc/intro.rst

             n := n - 1);
         v)

-This doesn't look like definition of factorial.
+This doesn't look like a definition of factorial.
 More declarative factorial function can be written using recursion::

     fac x =